-As we continue to celebrate Black History Month and the history of African Americans, it’s important to recognize and remember the powerful leaders, influential quotes and underpinning events that have made this celebratory time possible.
+As we celebrate Black History Month, it’s important to recognize and remember the powerful leaders, influential quotes and monumental events that have made this celebratory time possible.

 So, let’s dive into some Black History month facts to learn a bit more about this important month of honor and celebration:

 Before President Gerald Ford recognized Black History Month in 1976 as part of the country’s Bicentennial, seeds were planted to recognize the contributions made by African Americans to history and culture.